openharmony/docs/en/application-dev/reference/apis/js-apis-device-manager.md

       operateAction = 1 - Revoke the permission.
-      operateAction = 2 - The user operation in the permission request dialog box times out. operateAction = 3 - Cancel the display of the PIN box. operateAction = 4 - Cancel the display of the PIN text box. operateAction = 5 - Confirm in the pin text box.
+      operateAction = 2 - The user operation in the permission request dialog box times out. operateAction = 3 - Cancel the display of the PIN box. operateAction = 4 - Cancel the display of the PIN input box. operateAction = 5 - Confirm the input in the PIN input box.
     */
     let operation = 0;
     this.dmInstance.setUserOperation(operation, "extra")